studheart/seogeo1/src/data/blog/chatgpt-site-search-subdomains.md

 It's whether the page gets **retrieved when the question is asked**.

-## I saw this happen with a client
+## I saw this happen with a website

-The interesting part came from a real client example.
+The interesting part came from a real website example.

 ChatGPT kept returning a page from a subdomain when answering questions about the main website.